 Status: In Prison

 Galal El-Behairy is an Egyptian poet, lyricist, and activist who has been in detention in Tora Prison in Cairo since March 2018.
-Early this year he collaborated with musician Ramy Essam on the song “Balaha” and was planning to publish a book of poetry, both of which caused him to be detained, tortured, and imprisoned unjustly for several months awaiting a court indictment.
+In early 2018, El-Behairy collaborated with musician Ramy Essam on the song “Balaha” and was planning to publish a book of poetry, both of which caused him to be detained, tortured, and imprisoned unjustly for several months awaiting a court indictment.
 El-Behairy was arrested five days after the release of “Balaha,” disappeared for a week, and exhibited signs of torture when he appeared before the High State Security Prosecution.
-El-Behairy is currently being held in detention under the High State Security’s charges of terrorist affiliation, dissemination of false news, abuse of social media networks, blasphemy, contempt of religion, and insulting the military.
+El-Behairy is being held in detention under the High State Security’s charges of terrorist affiliation, dissemination of false news, abuse of social media networks, blasphemy, contempt of religion, and insulting the military.
 The verdict in his case was expected on May 16, but was then rescheduled to June 27, 2018, and again to July 28, 2018.
+El-Bahairy is currently imprisoned due to the Egyptian Military court decision on July 31, 2018, to sentence him for three years in prison, including a fine of 10, 000 L.E. for his poetry, which is accused of insulting the military and spreading false news.

 El-Behairy is the author of books Chairs Factory (Masna’a El Karasy), published in 2015, and Colorful Prison (Segn Bel Alwan), published in 2017.
 He has written many lyrics for the singer Ramy Essam, among them one of his biggest hits, “Segn Bel Alwan.”